Preparing tea is like contemplating the perfect circle. What is a perfect circle after all?

 It is true that there are many effective ways to brew your tea and there are many temperatures and times that you can use, but there are also some you just shouldn’t use.

-For example, in general, it’s a bad idea to brew a Japanese green tea, such as Gyokuro, at 212°F for 5 minutes.
+For example, in general, it’s a bad idea to brew a Japanese green tea at 212°F for 5 minutes.

 So what determines rightness or wrongness in preparing tea?